Your IP:

 VPN browser extension

-A VPN browser extension is a convenient tool that allows you to connect the preferred browser, such as Chrome, Firefox, Edge, or else, to a VPN server.
+A VPN browser extension is a convenient tool that allows you to connect the preferred browser, such as Google Chrome, Firefox, Edge, or else, to a VPN server.
 The VPN connection will protect your online activities only within a specific browser, while other applications will keep working outside the encrypted tunnel.

 How does VPN extension for browsers work?